ibm-cloud-docs/power-iaas/backup-strategies.md

 Importing and exporting images requires a considerable amount of processing power and network bandwidth.
 As a result, you can submit only one import or export request before it is queued.
 Typically, users import or export system disks (AIX rootvg disks) that are smaller in size (**less than 1 TB**) to facilitate the transfer to and from Cloud Object Storage.
 If your image size is greater than 1 TB, your transfer might take a long time and is prone to failure.
 The maximum [uncompressed ]{: tag-teal}image size that you can import or export is **10 TB**.

-[Private Cloud]{: tag-red} For advanced backup options, you must use your own backup strategy and tools.
+[On-Premises]{: tag-red} For advanced backup options, you must use your own backup strategy and tools.
 You can use software such as IBM Storage Protect and solution-based technologies such as SAP HANA replication.

 ## Snapshots
 {: #snapshots}